eranws/grab.js/notes/notes.md

 ## About
 ###### who am I?

-* Primesense's apps team
+* Ex-Primesense's apps team
+* Gesture based control
-* gesture based control paradigms for Natural User Interfaces.
+* Natural User Interfaces.
-* software engineering & design
+* Software engineering & design

 // presale, UX

 ---
 ## Intro
+##### What we are going to do

+* WATCH - cool demos
+* LEARN - javascript tricks
-connecting stuff together, prototyping
+* HACK - connect stuff together, prototype

+---

+## Our Mission
+To create a simple and fun natural interaction:
+* play/pause
+* navigate and select
+* paint

+// natural - easy to learn, no long explanation. only by seeing.

 --
 ##Reach UX